gprMax/gprMax/docs/source/examples_antennas.rst

 .. figure:: images/antenna_wire_dipole_fs_tl_params.png

-    Time and frequency domain plots of the incident and reflected (scattered) voltages in the transmission line.
+    Time and frequency domain plots of the incident and total (incident + reflected) voltages and currents in the transmission line.

-Explanation of figures.

 .. _antenna_wire_dipole_fs_ant_params:

 .. figure:: images/antenna_wire_dipole_fs_ant_params.png

-    s11 parameter and input impedance (resistance and reactance) of the antenna.
+    Input admittance and impedance (resistance and reactance) and s11 parameter of the antenna.

+:numref:`antenna_wire_dipole_fs_tl_params` shows time histories and frequency spectra of the incident and total (incident + reflected) voltages and currents in the transmission line. :numref:`antenna_wire_dipole_fs_ant_params` shows the input admittance and impedance (resistance and reactance), and s11 parameter of the half-wavelength wire dipole.
+The s11 parameter shows that the antenna is resonant at 1GHz which is what is expected from the geometry and feeding.
+The input resistance (the real part of the input impedance) is 73 Ohms which is what is predicted by theory.
+The input reactance (the imaginery part of the input impedance) is a function of the length of the dipole and is zero in this case.

 Bowtie antenna model